Vero: An Open RL Recipe for General Visual Reasoning: Visual Chat Quality

 \section{Visual Chat Quality}

-We showed in Section~\ref{sec:cross_gen} how training with any of the other task categories can severely degrade open-ended visual question answering and instruction following.
-In this section, we outline steps taken to mitigate this issue and in many cases further improve the model's ability to produce fluent, instruction-adherent responses alongside structured reasoning.
+In Section~\ref{sec:cross_gen}, we showed that training on task categories other than open-ended visual question answering and instruction following can substantially degrade performance on these capabilities.
+Here, we describe steps taken to mitigate this degradation and, in many cases, to further improve the model’s ability to produce fluent, instruction-adherent responses while preserving structured reasoning.

-\paragraph{RL without open-ended prompts leads to visual chat deficits.} We start with the answer formatting used by prior visual reasoning works~\citep{meng_mmk12_2025, openmmreasoner} and incrementally add components of our open-ended instruction following design to show how each contributes to preserving and improving visual chat quality (Figure~\ref{fig:reward-design-slope-chart}).
+\paragraph{RL without open-ended prompts leads to visual chat deficits.} We start from a baseline trained on the five task categories other than Captioning \& Instruction Following (500k examples), using the answer format adopted in prior visual reasoning work~\citep{meng_mmk12_2025, openmmreasoner}.
+We then incrementally introduce components of our open-ended instruction-following design to assess their individual contributions to preserving and improving visual chat quality (Figure~\ref{fig:reward-design-slope-chart}).
 With answer tag parsing only, Captioning \& IF quality drops severely (64.8$\to$26.8), as the model collapses to producing terse answers for all queries.
 Adding system prompt guidelines and \LaTeX{} boxed formatting partially recovers performance (47.7), but still falls well short of the base model.
 Only when we include the full Captioning \& Instruction Following task category with LLM-judge rewards does the model recover and \emph{surpass} the base model on all three open-ended benchmarks (70.6 vs.\ 64.8 average), while simultaneously maintaining improved scores on other task categories.
 This demonstrates that explicitly training on open-ended prompts with judge-based rewards prevents RL from narrowing the model's output distribution to short structured answers and instead teaches it to flexibly switch between structured reasoning and fluent, instruction-adherent generation.

 \paragraph{Mitigating reward hacking with judge guidelines.} While adding open-ended and instruction-following tasks improves the model's ability to generate conversational responses, it also introduces the risk of reward hacking from the LLM judge.
 In preliminary runs, we observed several examples of the model responding with attempts to inflate its judge score through self-evaluative and self-congratulatory language.
 We highlight representative examples below: